Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: The direct approach: measurement

 \section{The direct approach: $H(z)$ measurement}

-In the cosmic chronometers approach, the Hubble parameter $H(z)$ can be derived directly and without any cosmological assumptions from the differential age evolution of CC, $\Delta\age_{CC}$, within a redshift interval $\Delta z$ (Eq.~\ref{eq:cc_Hz}).
-The quantity $\Delta z/\Delta\age_{CC}$ is measured from the median age-redshift relation between the $i$-th and the $i+2$-th points for each $\sigma_\star$ sub-sample, and is defined at an effective redshift of $z_\mathit{eff}=(z_{i}+z_{i+2})/2$.
+In the cosmic chronometers approach, the Hubble parameter $H(z)$ can be derived directly and without any cosmological assumptions from the differential age evolution of CC, $\Delta\age_{\rm CC}$, within a redshift interval $\Delta z$ (Equation~\ref{eq:cc_Hz}).
+The quantity $\Delta z/\Delta\age_{\rm CC}$ is measured from the median age--redshift relation between the $i$th and the $i+2$th points for each $\sigma_\star$ subsample, and is defined at an effective redshift of $z_\mathrm{eff}=(z_{i}+z_{i+2})/2$.
 The choice to use alternate points is to ensure that the evolution in age over the assumed redshift intervals $\Delta z$ ($\sim 0.4$~Gyr of cosmic time) is larger than the statistical scatter, but at the same time sufficiently small to minimize possible systematic effects \citep[see][]{Moresco2012b}.
-With this bin choice, we obtain four $H(z)$ estimates listed in Table \ref{tab:Hz_binned}.
+With this bin choice, we obtain four $H(z)$ estimates (Table~\ref{tab:Hz_binned}).

-We find that the results for lower and higher $\sigma_\star$ regimes are in very good agreement, with their mean values being within $0.1\sigma$, confirming the idea that these two sub-populations are tracing the same underlying cosmology.
-Since all the four measurements are independent from each other, we combine them using a variance-weighted average, obtaining $H(z=0.75) = 98.8 \pm 24.8\,(stat)~\kmsMpc$ at 68\%~C.L.
-(Fig.~\ref{fig:Hz_direct}, \textit{lower panel}).
+We find that the results for lower and higher $\sigma_\star$ regimes are in very good agreement, with their mean values being within $0.1\sigma$, confirming the idea that these two subpopulations are tracing the same underlying cosmology (see Appendix~\ref{sec:app:lowsigma} for further discussion).
+Since all four measurements are independent from each other, we combine them using a variance-weighted average, obtaining $H(z=0.75) = 98.8 \pm 24.8~(stat)~\kmsMpc$ at 68\%~C.L.
+(Figure~\ref{fig:Hz_direct}, lower panel).
 Our measurement is perfectly consistent with the values estimated with different CC datasets and methods.
 In particular, the most comparable measurements at this redshift are both from \citet{Moresco2012b} using the D4000 method.
 Our value lies in between their $H(z=0.68)=91.6\pm 8.0~\kmsMpc$ and $H(z=0.78)=104.5\pm 12.2~\kmsMpc $, differing only by $+0.3\sigma$ and $-0.2\sigma$, respectively.